By Ben Gribbin | Monday, December 13th, 2010

 4. Lining & Insulation

 Another great way of keeping the cold at bay is to line and insulate the interior.
-Our test vehicle is basically just your average Hard-top van, which from the factory are seriously devoid of anything remotely resembling an interior.
-It's well worth lining the sides of your Hard-top, as well as the floor as this really does reduce heat loss and road noise.
+Our test vehicle is basically just your average hard-top van, which from the factory are seriously devoid of anything remotely resembling an interior.
+It's well worth lining the sides of your hard-top, as well as the floor as this really does reduce heat loss and road noise.
 The best thing about lining your Landy?
 It's an easy DIY job that could cost you as little as £20.
-You can achieve some pretty professional results, especially if you then cover your Ply lining with automotive carpet.
+You can achieve some pretty professional results, especially if you then cover your ply lining with automotive carpet.
 Matt from the Land Rover Blog recently posted an article on how he customized the back of his 110 with a view to eventually making it into a makeshift camper.

 Alternatively, for those who are short on time or lacking the skills needed to make your own, you can chose from the many pre-made products available on the market.